Today we’re going to cover a fun indoor gardening DIY activity that is totally fun and easy to do (even with the kids).

 You can also do this in a large planter or even in your yard or garden.
 I only used a container because we live in a fucking shoebox with no access to a place we can garden.

-You now have started your lucky clover patch!
+You have now started your lucky 4 leaf clover patch!
 Hopefully, with a little luck, you can start to grow your own three, four and possibly more leaf clovers.